Telvc/academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master Student of Statistical Science
+role: Master Student in Statistics

 # Organizations/Affiliations to show in About widget
 organizations: